lemyskaman/lemyskaman.github.io/es/_posts/2016-06-28-bienvenido-a-jekyll.md

 ---
-#layout: post
-title:  "bienvenido a Jekyll!"
+title: bienvenido a Jekyll!
-crawlertitle: "como usar jekyll"
+crawlertitle: como usar jekyll
-summary: "Jekyll pagina por defecto"
+summary: Jekyll pagina por defecto
-date:   2016-06-28 23:09:47 +0700
+date: 2016-06-28 16:09:47 +0000
 categories: posts
-tags: 'jekyll'
+tags: Frameworks
-author: lemys
+author: Lemys Lopez
-#lang: es
 lang-ref: welcome-jekyll
+sumary: Pagina con Jekyll Github
+bg: "/jekyll_on_github.png"

 ---
 tu vas a encontrar este post en `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.